upspin/upspin/doc/security.md

 To store a file "*pathname"*, Alice obtains a fresh 256 bit random "*dkey*" and XORs the file with an AES-CTR bitstream with IV=0.
-The ciphertext is sent to the Store server.
+The ciphertext is sent to the Storage server.
-The Store server returns a cryptographic location string, called a reference, that we assume may safely be given to anyone and used to retrieve the ciphertext.
+The Storage server returns a cryptographic location string, called a reference, that we assume may safely be given to anyone and used to retrieve the ciphertext.